mah0x211/lua-net/README.md

 - `fd:number`: file descriptor.
 - `bytes:number`: how many bytes of the file should be sent.
 - `offset:number`: specifies where to begin in the file (default 0).
-- `finalizer:function( ctx, err, fd, ... )`: this function will be called if an again is false.
+- `finalizer:function( ctx, err, fd, ... )`: this function will be called if send succeeded or failed.
 - `ctx:any`: first argument of finalizer.
 - `...`: varargs for finalizer.